School Handbook

 Dismissal

-- For "drive-through pick up," please do not arrive before 3:15pm to allow busses time to load and depart.
+- For "drive-through pick up," please allow busses time to load and depart.
 Students will be escorted to the designated pick up area at the north-east end of the parking lot at this time.

 - Parents may not wait in the hallways outside of classrooms as this leads to unnecessary congestion in the hallways during dismissal.